Note: This blog article was originally posted via our Medium account.

 Learning to learn

 Many parents have now taken over the role of teachers.
-They have had to brush up or learn new skills.
+They have had to brush up on or learn new skills.
 And some have even taken this opportunity to develop their own skill sets.

 We’ve also seen many workers who have been furloughed take on key worker positions such as working in supermarkets, delivery drivers and working in the adult care sector